 But what does it look like when a woman of Clarkson’s stature gets married—and then divorced?

-While the precise nature of Clarkson’s husband’s arguments against the validity of the premarital agreement remain unknown, we can certainly speculate by reviewing California Family Code § 1615 (Clarkson filed for divorce in Los Angeles, so California law applies).
-The following are just a few ways you can attack the validity of a Premarital Agreement:
+While the precise nature of Clarkson’s husband’s arguments against the validity of the prenuptial agreement remain unknown, we can certainly speculate by reviewing California Family Code § 1615 (Clarkson filed for divorce in Los Angeles, so California law applies).
+The following are just a few ways you can attack the validity of a premarital agreement:

 The party against whom enforcement is sought did not execute (or sign) the agreement voluntarily.

-Evidently, Kelly Clarkson’s husband was unable to prevail on any of these grounds in his challenge of the validity of their premarital agreement.
+Evidently, Kelly Clarkson’s husband was unable to prevail on any of these grounds, and the judge determined that it was a valid prenuptial agreement.